-Over time, medication helped, but I also began to learn how to control it.
-While anxiety was and still is a part of me, the other parts of me are bigger and stronger.
+Over time, medication helped, but I also began to learn how to control it with other coping mechanisms.

 Sharing your struggle is an empowering exercise, and so is sharing the lessons that you have learned along the way.
 Here are a few of the many ways living with anxiety has actually helped me grow.

 1. It taught me to ask for help, even when it’s difficult.

 The best thing you can do for yourself is use the resources you have available.
 Tell people how you’re feeling, lean on them, believe in them and their ability to support you.

 The second you realize there is power in numbers, the easier it becomes to feel OK.